alyconr/leaderboard/README.md

 - **[ES6 Modules ]**
 - **[Webpack Bundling ]**
 - **[CI and CD Deployment with Netlify]**

+##Create Game:
+ Users can create new games by specifying a game name.
+The application utilizes the HTTP POST method to send a request to the Leaderboard API, which generates a unique game ID and stores the game name and ID in the database.

+##Submit User Score:
+ Users can submit their scores for a selected game by providing their name and score.
+The application employs the HTTP POST method to send the score data to the Leaderboard API, associating it with the corresponding game ID in the database.

+##Retrieve Scores:
+ Users can retrieve scores for a selected game using the HTTP GET method.
+The application sends a request to the Leaderboard API, which responds with an array of scores sorted in descending order.
+These scores are then displayed in the user interface.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>